AlexanderPortland/migr/README.md

 	* Model Evaluation and Interpreting in `model-evaluation.ipynb`

-The packages used in this project are:
+The packages used in this project listed below.
+You can download all these dependencies into a new conda environment by running `conda env create -f environment.yml`.
 * pandas 1.5.3
 * numpy 1.24.3
 * matplotlib 3.7.1
 * seaborn 0.12.2
 * scikit-learn 1.3.0

-You can download all these dependencies into a new conda environment by running `conda env create -f environment.yml`

 <sub><sup>1</sup>*This includes the 27 EU member states as well as